Moving to Trinidad & Tobago

 We asked people in Trinidad & Tobago if they could share any humorous cultural blunders they commited.
 For new expats, keep in mind that these incidents are an inevitable part of expat life.
 Learning to laugh about them is the key!:

 "It is important to be respectful of local customs and traditions when visiting Trinidad & Tobago.
 It is considered rude to show up late to social gatherings, so it is important to arrive on time.
 It is also important to dress modestly, as revealing clothing is considered inappropriate.
 It is also important to be aware of local religious customs, and to be respectful of religious holidays and places of worship.
 Additionally, it is important to be aware of local taboos, such as discussing politics or religion in public.
-Finally, it is important to be respectful of local people and their culture, and to avoid making any negative comments about their culture or customs," replied a member in Trinidad & Tobago.
+Finally, it is important to be respectful of local people and their culture, and to avoid making any negative comments about their culture or customs," said one expat in Trinidad & Tobago.

 Why do people move to Trinidad & Tobago?